The Tiger Woman (1944 film)

 Stirling was immediately popular in The Tiger Woman.
 Due to her impact, Zorro's Black Whip was quickly put into production with her as the main star.

 Linda Stirling is a jungle girl lost in the South American rainforest and ruling a native tribe.
 The serial's plot is a variant on the common serial and B-Western "land grab" plot - in this case, the villains attempt to run the natives off the land so that they can claim its valuable oil reserves.

-Premise
+Plot

 Evil oil speculators in South America attempt to drive away a native tribe and their leader, the Tiger Woman.
 The Tiger Woman, a white woman, might be the lost heiress to a vast fortune, and later plotlines in the serial are built around determining her true identity.